contrast-zone/fractarchy-ide/README.md

 ## installing on local computer

 1. Make sure you have already installed HTTP server and PHP.
-2. Download and unzip this package to an arbitrary local web server folder and open `index.html` in a browser.
+2. Download and unzip this package to an arbitrary local server folder and open `index.html` in a browser.

 ## use instructions